cert-manager/website/content/en/docs/usage/ingress.md

   your `Ingress resides`, as `ClusterIssuers` are non-namespaced resources.

-- `kubernetes.io/tls-acme: "true"`: this annotation requires additional configuration of the ingress-shim (see below(TODO @joshval: add sub-title link)).
+- `kubernetes.io/tls-acme: "true"`: this annotation requires additional configuration of the ingress-shim (see below(TODO @joshvanl: add sub-title link)).
 Namely, a default issuer must be specified as arguments to the ingress-shim container.